freeCodeCamp/freeCodeCamp/curriculum/challenges/italian/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-a.md

 1. Il CSS dell'elemento `p` dovrebbe essere aggiunto internamente utilizzando un selettore di tipo.

-1. You should see a `button` element with an orange background and a font size of `18px`.
+1. You should see a `button` element with an `orange` background and a font size of `18px`.

 1. Il CSS dell'elemento `button` dovrebbe avere uno stile in linea.

 # --hints--

-There should be one `div` element and should contains some text and be aligned in the center.
+There should be one `div` element.
+It should contain some text and be aligned in the center.

 ```js
 const aligned = new __helpers.CSSHelp(document).getStyle('div')?.getPropertyValue('text-align');